junspark/matlab_tools/README.md

 PhotonAttenuation2 Package is orginally provided by Jarek Tuszynski.
 Its original version is available at http://www.mathworks.com/examples/matlab/3154-tutorial-for-photonattenuation2-package.

 vtkwrite is originally from http://www.mathworks.com/matlabcentral/fileexchange/47814-export-3d-data-to-paraview-in-vtk-legacy-file-format

+Tools for postprocessing Ice9 results are provided by D. Menasche at Carnegie Mellon University.